Larry Claude (Dockstader) Swanson

 Rudolph Raymond Wegert

-After his farm-boy beginnings, he went on to raise a family while serving.
+After Uncle Rudolph Wegert's farm-boy beginnings, he went on to raise a family while serving.
 You may read a story by his son, Rudy, about what it was like growing up in that military family.